donaldboulton/donaldboulton/README.md

 - 🔭 I’m currently working on Gods Purpose for Mankind
 - 🌱 I’m currently learning Advanced React Spring Physics
 - 👯 I’m looking to collaborate on FaunaDB
-- 🤔 I’m looking for help with Expire User Tokens in FAunaDB
+- 🤔 I’m looking for help with Expire User Tokens in FaunaDB
 - 💬 Ask me about Gatsby, React, Jekyll, Netlify, SEO
 - 📫 How to reach me: donaldboulton@gmail.com
 - 😄 Pronouns: ...